 - Accredited certifiers under the Building Professional Act 2005 may conduct swimming pool inspections initiated by the pool owner.

-- inspect pools associated with tourist and visitor accommodation and multi-occupancy developments at three year intervals,
+- inspect pools associated with moveable dwellings, tourist and visitor accommodation at three-year intervals

-- at the request of a pool owner, inspect pools prior to sale or lease,
+- at the request of a pool owner, inspect a swimming pool or spa pool prior to the sale or lease of the property

 - Address of the pool/spa.

 - The type of property such as a private residence, multi-occupancy (units etc), or tourist and visitor accommodation.

 - If the property is on a waterfront, land greater than 2 hectares or less than 230 square metres.

 - When the pool/spa was built (3 choices of date range apply).